Sylvain59650/lodash-object/docs/Array.md

 ## pullAllWith

-    Array#pullAllWith(values, [comparator])
+    (this) Array#pullAllWith(Array values, Function comparator)

-This method is like Array#pullAll except that it accepts comparator which is invoked to compare elements of array to values.
+This method is like [Array#pullAll](#pullall) except that it accepts comparator which is invoked to compare elements of array to values.
 The comparator is invoked with two arguments: (arrVal, othVal).

-Note: Unlike Array#differenceWith, this method mutates array.
+Note: Unlike [Array#differenceWith](#differencewith), this method mutates array.

 Arguments

     values (Array): The values to remove.
-    [comparator] (Function): The comparator invoked per element.
+    comparator: The comparator invoked per element.

 Returns